Explaining MACH, Headless, Jamstack, and Composable architecture

 Final thoughts

-After all, all approaches eventually overlap each in many ways.
+After all, all approaches eventually overlap each other in many ways.
 They're all great architectures to consider, especially if you are currently running a traditional, monolithic website.
-Whether you choose going with MACH, Headless (although it's not precisely and architecture) Jamstack, or Composable architecture, you'll be enjoying a modern website, application or service that is highly flexible, scalable and competitive on the market.
+Whether you choose going with MACH, Headless (although it's not precisely an architecture) Jamstack, or Composable architecture, you'll be enjoying a modern website, application or service that is highly flexible, scalable and competitive in the market.

 Contact us